 - salt & pepper to taste

-Melt 1 stick of butter into a large stock pot on medium heat
+Melt 1 stick of butter and oil in a large stock pot on medium heat

 Add sliced onions and sugar to melted butter and allow to cook on medium low until onions are brown.

 Once onions are browned, add flour and beef stock; combine well

 Add wine, sage and bay leaf; bring to boil for 5 minutes, then reduce heat to medium low and cover; Note: ( if using Cognac or brandy, add it here, after you've reduced the heat)

 Lightly coat bread slices with olive oil and place on oiled baking sheet

 Preheat oven to 350ºF

 Place baking sheet in oven and bake for 15 minutes; then turn bread slices and bake another 15 minutes, or until golden brown

 Remove from oven and set aside

 Turn oven temperature to broil; remove bay leaf from soup